trigger-corp/Forge-Documentation/source/modules/file.rst

 Cached files may be removed at any time by the operating system, and it is highly recommended you use the ``isFile`` method to check a cached file is still available before using it.

-.. js:function:: file.cachedURL(url, success, error)
+.. js:function:: file.cacheURL(url, success, error)

     :param string url: URL of file to cache.
     :param function(file) success: callback to be invoked when no errors occur (argument is the returned file)